TommyStarK/typescript-api-boilerplate/README.md

 # Customization

-In order to customize your api as you wish, see the [README](https://github.com/TommyStarK/REST-API-Node-Boilerplate/blob/master/api/README.md).
+In order to customize your boilerplate as you wish, see the [README](https://github.com/TommyStarK/REST-API-Node-Boilerplate/blob/master/api/README.md).